openstack/security-doc/security-threat-analysis/source/threat-analysis-process.rst

 - Complete the architecture page.
 The architecture page describes the purpose of the service, and captures the information that is required for an effective threat analysis review.
-A template for the architecture page is provided at <link> and there is guidance on diagraming at <link>.
+A template for the architecture page is provided at <link> and there is guidance on diagramming at <link>.
 If further help or advice is needed, please reach out to the Security Project via the openstack-dev@lists.openstack.org mailing list, tagging your email [security].